-One registered team member MUST attend the Captains Meeting for registration and be present for the safety briefing.
-It is recommended that the captain and all crew members attend the Captains Meeting.
-If they do not attend, they automatically accept and agree to be bound by the instructions given at the meeting.
+The Captains Meeting video will cover safety briefing.
+It is recommended that the captain and all crew members view the Captains Meeting video.
+If they do not view, they automatically accept and agree to be bound by the instructions given at the meeting.

 All anglers including the Captain must sign and return a Liability Waiver prior to participating in the event.

-The official event starting time will be confirmed, and or changed at the Captains Meeting.
-The location of the start/finish line can be found on the Captains Card given out during registration and will also be confirmed and or changed at the Captains Meeting.
-Each team must be across the pre-determined finish line by 5:00pm.
+The official event starting time will be confirmed, and or changed on the Captains Meeting Email.
+The location of the start/finish line can be found on the Captains Card given out with captains bucket and will also be confirmed and or changed in the final Captains Meeting email.
+Each team must be across the pre-determined finish line by 6:00pm.
 The WTC Board reserves the right to change and or cancel the starting time and or ending time, if in its opinion, there is a possible threat of safety due to weather, ocean conditions or anything they deem too dangerous to have teams compete safely in the WTC Event.

-The official VHF frequency will be confirmed, and or determined at the Captains Meeting.
+The official VHF frequency will be confirmed, and or determined at the Captains Meeting email.
 It is recommended that all teams monitor the USCG, (on VHF ch16), frequency as well as any Event specific frequency that will assure the best means of safety from other sport and commercial vessels.

 3 - Team Entry